How Much Does It Cost to Buy Property in the Netherlands?

 Instead, the government taxes your wealth annually through Box 3.
 The logic is that you pay tax on what the government assumes you are earning from your assets, regardless of what you actually earn.
 The current system (2026):

-- Tax rate: 36% on the deemed return
+• Tax rate: 36% on the deemed Box 3 income

 Primary residence: Falls under Box 1, not Box 3.
 No wealth tax, no capital gains tax.
 Mortgage interest is tax-deductible at up to 36.97% (2026).

-BV (company) ownership: Actual rental income and capital gains are taxed at corporate rates — 19% on the first EUR 200,000 of profit, 25.8% above that.
+BV (company) ownership: Operating profit is taxed at corporate rates — 19% on the first EUR 200,000 of profit, 25.8% above that.
+This guide does not cover BV disposal or corporate tax on exit — use specialist advice for entity deals.

 2028 reform: From 2028, Box 3 is expected to switch from deemed returns to taxing actual returns.
 This could significantly change the economics of property investment in the Netherlands — property may be exempt from unrealised gains under the new system.